strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

 ---
-title: "How to implement a lexical editor in React Native"
+title: "How to setup Lexical editor in React Native"
 date: 2024-02-06
-description: We will look on how to build a rich text editor in React Native using lexical editor, with a help of react-native-webview.
+description: We will look at how to build a rich text editor in React Native using lexical editor, with the help of react-native-webview.
 tags:
   - react-native
 draft: true
 ---

-So you have a web app that uses lexical editor and now you want to build the same editor on React Native, or maybe you just want to build a rich text editor in React Native using lexical.
+So you have a web app that uses Lexical editor and now you want to build the same editor on React Native, or maybe you just want to build a rich text editor in React Native using Lexical.
 But unfortunately lexical does not [support React Native](https://github.com/facebook/lexical/discussions/2410) at the moment.

-So the idea that comes to mind is to try lexical editor in a react-native-webview.
+So the idea that comes to mind is to try Lexical editor in a react-native-webview.
 There are similar solutions like [react-native-cn-quill](https://github.com/imnapo/react-native-cn-quill) and [react-native-rich-editor](https://github.com/wxik/react-native-rich-editor).

 But as [expo docs](https://docs.expo.dev/guides/editing-richtext/#custom-webview-based-editor) say:

 > If you need more configurability, you can build a similar library with an existing web-only editor.

-So let's implement a lexical editor in a Expo app.
+So let's implement a lexical editor in an Expo app.
-(This is a demo project but you can follow the steps to add the editor into an existing React Native app)
+(This is a demo project but you can follow the steps to add the editor to an existing React Native app)

 ## Create the expo app